gro-ove/actools/README.md

 # AcTools Utils

 Set of utils and apps designed for Assetto Corsa.
+If you have any interest in them, please, let me know.

 ## Common libraries